top of page

 Executive Director

-Kali Daugherty , MSCJ - Certified Youth Advocate, Director of Administration
+Kali Daugherty, MPA - Certified Youth Advocate, Director of Administration

 Executive Director of Walker’s Point Youth & Family Center, bringing more than a decade of experience in Milwaukee’s social services sector.
 With a bachelor’s in Criminal Justice and Religious Studies and a Master of Public Administration, Kali has built her career around advancing equity, strengthening systems of care, and advocating for vulnerable youth and families.